 Have you ever walked past a house and out of nowhere a little Chihuahua pops out and starts barking at you?
 You may be 25 times bigger, but that doesn’t stop them!
 We call this the small dog syndrome – as commonly seen in Chihuahuas.

 The most well known quality of the Chihuahua is their loyalty.
-Though small in size, these dogs won’t back down easily if they perceive a “threat” to their family.
+Though small in size, this dog won’t back down easily if he or she perceives a “threat” to the family, including the kids.
 They stand their ground as if they’re 80 pound dogs.

 For this reason, they’re one of the most dignified and fearless breeds.
 So while they may not be the best protectors, they’re excellent watchdogs.
 It’s difficult to get past a Chihuahua with their perpetually-erect ears and vigilant demeanor.

-With the confidence, sassiness and loyalty of the Chihuahua also comes the stubbornness.
-Yes, they’re known to be a little difficult to train.
+With the confidence, sassiness and loyalty of the Chihuahua, also comes the stubbornness or independence.
+Yes, they’re known to be a little difficult to train for obedience.
 In fact, they’re notoriously hard to housebreak.

 But don’t mistaken this for low intelligence.
 They’re actually much smarter than you think – you just need more patience and consistency with them.
 Just remember this: Chihuahuas really want two things – love and attention.

 3 Reasons Why Chihuahuas Can be Good With Kids

 The Chihuahua is one of the most popular dog breeds in America.
 In fact, the AKC consistently has them as one of the top 40 dog breeds in the USA!
 With their prevalence among families in America, there must be a reason why, right?